cculianu/electrum-cash-protocol/protocol-basics.rst

 --------------

 Clients and servers communicate using **JSON RPC** over an unspecified underlying stream transport.
-Examples include TCP, SSL, WS and WSS.
+Examples include TCP and SSL (with WS and WSS support planned for the future).

 Two standards `JSON RPC 1.0
 <http://www.jsonrpc.org/specification_v1>`_ and `JSON RPC 2.0
 <http://www.jsonrpc.org/specification>`_ are specified; use of version
 2.0 is encouraged but not required.
-Server support of batch requests is not implemented in Fulcrum.
+Server support of batch requests is *not implemented* in Fulcrum.

 .. note:: A client or server should only indicate JSON RPC 2.0 by setting the `jsonrpc